nekitmm/starnet/README.md

 <center><h1>Weights for the network</h1></center>

-This repository contains only a code base needed to run the net.
-Pre-trained weights are available for now through my dropbox account because they weight too much (lol) - about 700 Mb.
+This repository contains only a code base needed to run the net, but does not contain all the weights (which are uploaded into LFS.
+Pre-trained weights are also available for now through my dropbox account because they weight too much (lol) - about 700 Mb.
 You need to download them and unpack into root folder of starnet (the one with all python scripts, not into some sub-folder) to begin using StarNet:

 <div align="center">
 <a href="https://www.dropbox.com/s/atcs42ox4n99w96/starnet_weights.zip?dl=0">LINK</a>
 </div>

+This will rewrite some files in this repo!

+The weights are also uploaded into LFS, but depending how you clone the repo they might or might not download.

 <center><h1>Some tips and tricks</h1></center>